UNINETTSigma2/documentation/software/application_guides/schrodinger/schrodinger.md

 **NOTE:** Before running any jobs, you need to make a copy of the schrodinger.hosts file as described [here](schrodinger_hosts.md).

 **NOTE 2:** Schrodinger uses its own wrapper on top of the SLURM queuing system.
-Please take the time to ensure that you understand how this works.
+Please take the time to ensure that you understand how this works: [Schrodinger job control facility](job_control.md).
 ## License and access
-The Schrödinger suite is currently available on `SAGA`.
+The Schrödinger suite is currently available on `SAGA` and the license is paid by the users.

 ## Citation